mategarb/GeneSPIDER2/README.md

     | |__| |  __/ | | |  __/ ____) | |    _| |_| |__| | |____| | \ \
      \_____|\___|_| |_|\___||_____/|_|   |_____|_____/|______|_|  \_\

-# Generation and Simulation Package for Informative Data ExploRation #
+# Gene regulatory network inference benchmarking with controlled network and data properties #

 This is the collection repository for the GeneSPIDER toolbox.
 This toolbox is comprised of five submodules: